stitchdata/docs/_getting-started/connecting-other-data-sources-guide.md

 permalink: /integrations/connecting-other-data-sources-to-stitch
 keywords: integrations unsupported other data sources where is integration

 summary: "Don't see an integration you want in Stitch?
-In this guide, we cover the best methods for getting data from not-currently-supported data sources into Stitch."
+Learn about your options for getting data from not-currently-supported data sources into Stitch."

 layout: general
 toc: true